jhalton/jhalton/README.md

 Learning is a lifelong journey for me and I am always excited for the next thing!
 </h3>

-- 🔭 I’m currently working on Seeds
+- 🔭 I’m currently working on Quizzes

 - 📫 How to reach me **haltonjeanette@gmail.com**

-- ⚡ Fun fact **Currently reading: To Paradise by Hanya Yanagihara**
+- ⚡ Fun fact **Currently reading: Nothing to Envy by Barbara Demick**

 <h3 align="left">Connect with me:</h3>
 <p align="left">